s373r/trial-vpn-gathering/README.md

 # trial-vpn-gathering

-Automatically getting a trial VPN account
+Automatically getting a trial VPN account and install it into NetworkManager

 ## :lock: Prepare